louthy/csharp-monad/README.md

 ## State

 Pass in some initial state which can be 'mutated' through the bind function.
-In reality the state isn't mutated, as each stage returns a new version.
+In reality the state isn't mutated, as each stage returns a new instance.
 A `Tuple` is used to facilitate the passing of state and the underlying monad value.  `Item1` is the state, `Item2` is the monadic value.

 If you take a look at the example below, `w`, `x` and `y` in the LINQ expression hold `0`, `1` and `2` respectivly.